 Wi-Fi Sharing is a nice feature you can find in Mobile Hotspot settings on Samsung Galaxy devices

-Wi-Fi Sharing Explained
+Wi-Fi Sharing Explained in Detail

 Thus, we can say that Wi-Fi sharing is a feature that allows wireless clients to connect to your home or office hotspot using an intermediate (so to say “proxy”) Galaxy device without sharing the Wireless password of your wireless router to the client devices of mobile hotspot.

 Then, we set up a mobile hotspot on our Galaxy S9, so client devices can connect to our hotspot using another (its own) password.
 In such a way, we can connect client devices to the Internet via the cellular data.

 Not the Same as Wireless Repeater / Range Extender!

 Wi-Fi Sharing is not the same as Wi-Fi repeater (Range Extender) mode on your wireless router or access point.

-How to Use Wi-Fi Sharing on Galaxy Note, S9, S8, etc
+How to Use Wi-Fi Sharing on Galaxy S10, S9, S8, Note, etc

 Head to Settings → Connections → Mobile Hotspot and Tethering → Mobile Hotspot.
 Here you need to turn on both toggles: